Valuation multiple for crude tankers

 It’s best to value and compare such companies using EV-to-EBITDA[1.
 Enterprise value to earnings before interest, tax, depreciation, and amortization] multiples.

 The forward EV-to-EBITDA multiple tells us how a company is valued for each dollar of EBITDA that it’s expected to earn.
 A lower ratio might indicate that a company is undervalued, but not always.

 Companies with higher risk can also have low valuation multiples.
 These risks can be any type of financial risk, including having higher leverage or operational risk.

 Companies that are less popular among investors may also be trading at lower valuation multiples.

-Nordic American Tanker (NAT) is trading at a one-year forward EV-to-EBITDA multiple of 7.09 as of December 4, 2015.
+Nordic American Tankers (NAT) was trading at a one-year forward EV-to-EBITDA multiple of 8.6x on June 17, 2016.
 This multiple is the highest among its peers.
-The market is most likely giving a premium multiple to NAT due to its strong balance sheet.
+The market is most likely giving a premium multiple to NAT due to its strong balance sheet and consistent dividends.

-Also, NAT has a low break-even cost and one of the highest EBITDA margins among its peers.
-Its high dividend yield is one of the reasons why investors value it more than its peers based on its EBITDA.
+NAT has a low break-even cost and one of the highest EBITDA margins among its peers.
+Its high dividend yield is one of the reasons why investors value it more than its peers.

 Shipping companies make up 19.7% of the Guggenheim Shipping ETF (SEA).
-Investors interested in broad exposure to the industrials sector can invest in the SPDR Dow Jones Industrial Average ETF (DIA).
+Investors interested in broad exposure to the industrials sector could invest in the SPDR Dow Jones Industrial Average ETF (DIA).